-Of the twenty-one streets and storm drain assessments conducted in the subwatershed, 58% were in residential areas, 33% in commercial areas, and the remaining 8% in industrial/institutional areas.
-The street types surveyed break down as follows: collectors - 38%, local - 33%, and arterial - 29%.
-More than 90% of the sites utilize enclosed storm drainage infrastructure.
+Of the eight streets and storm drain assessments conducted in the subwatershed, 50% were in residential areas, 30% in commercial areas, and the remaining 20% in industrial/institutional areas.
+The street types surveyed break down as follows: arterial - 38%, local - 38%, and collector - 25%.
+All of the sites utilize enclosed storm drainage infrastructure.

-At 30% of the locations, the roads were noted to be cracked.
+At 50% of the locations, the roads were noted to be cracked.
 This condition may allow more sediment to be introduced into runoff as a result of the deteriorating concrete.
-Forty percent (40%) of the street areas allowed on-street parking which requires more impervious area than streets without parking and also may interfere with street sweeping efforts, resulting in increased sediment loads in runoff.
-Imperviousness is also usually increased by the presence of cul-de-sacs which were present at 26% of the visited locations.
+Thirty-eight percent (38%) of the street areas allowed on-street parking which requires more impervious area than streets without parking and also may interfere with street sweeping efforts, resulting in increased sediment loads in runoff.

-The presence of pollutants on the road surfaces was generally low with over 70% of the sites receiving 'clean' scores with respect to the presence of sediment, organic matter, and/or litter.
-Only one site received a 'filthy' score.
+The presence of litter on the road surfaces was low with 88% of the sites receiving 'clean' scores.
+However, only 50% of the sites received 'clean' scores with respect to sediment, and only 25% received 'clean' scores with respect to organic material.
+No sites received 'filthy' scores.

-Obstructed catch basin inlets were noted at three sites, oil and grease at eight sites, and a sulfur smell at one.
+Obstructed catch basin inlets were noted at one site, oil and grease were identified at two sites.

 Street sweeping and catch basin cleaning were gauged to be highly feasible pollution reduction strategies at these locations.
-Storm-drain stenciling was gauged to be feasible at about 60% of the locations, while parking lot retrofits were gauged feasible at only 10% of the locations.
+Storm-drain stenciling was also gauged to be feasible at about 90% of the locations.